The Truth About 3x Pipeline Coverage—and What to Do Instead

 I'll show you how to incorporate these facilities into your pipeline coverage analysis shortly.
 But for now, let's agree that more precise metrics are readily available compared to the blunt instrument of top-down weighting.

-3. Overconfidence in the pipeline is a significant risk.
+3. Risk of Overconfidence in the Pipeline

 That's because the metric doesn't take pipeline quality into account.
 For example, some deals may have slipped multiple times from one month to another.
 These opportunities represent a higher-than-average risk to your quota.